|

 (For the full list of all Massachusetts OUI

-Penalties, see my MA DUI laws page.)
+penalties, see my DUI laws page.)

 Some of the new changes to Massachusetts Drunk Driving / OUI laws are as